-- 1. Document fee - The candidate will pay the HSC Bursar's Office a document fee to cover the cost of uploading and storing the dissertation to the ETD website.
-This fee should be paid only once. - 2.
+- 1. Document fee The candidate will pay the HSC Bursar's Office a document fee to cover the cost of uploading and storing the dissertation to the ETD website.
+This fee should be paid only once, early in the semester of graduation. - 2.
 Graduation fee Early in the semester of graduation, the candidate will pay a graduation fee to cover the cost of printing the diploma and renting the cap and gown.
 This fee is paid again if the student does not graduate in the semester in which the fee was paid.